 Even after sending out 65 folks with the Restoration Church Plant in September (praise God!), we remain over-full in the Sanctuary and the Kid wing on Sunday morning.
 While some of us might not feel the pinch, those who are visiting certainly do.
 I spoke with an IAC’er just last Sunday who recently traveled to another town and visited a church where they had to be ushered to an “overflow” room.
 Their first thought?
 “I wouldn’t come back here!”
 The way we steward our physical space is a reflection of our heart towards the stranger, and we desire that anyone who would come to IAC’s table would have space to receive the healing the gospel has for them.

 Therefore we are shifting to 3 services each Sunday, starting Dec.
 1 (the first Sunday of Advent) to make room at the table.
-Our hope and heart is to create opportunities for for those who are new to our community to find their place among us while also creating new opportunities for connection for those already here.
+Our hope and heart is to create opportunities for those who are new to our community to find their place among us while also creating new opportunities for connection for those already here.

 After much discussion (and much helpful feedback on the Fall Together Survey – thank you!), we have decided to engage 3 services at 8am, 9:30am and 11am on Sunday mornings.